Home Lessons Tutorials Links Books About Us Site Map

 President Arthur survived his nearly 4 years in office and did not die until a year and a half later, in 1886.

 Due to his short term, there were three Presidents in 1881.
-Hays, Garfield, and Chester.
+Hayes, Garfield, and Chester.
 This had also happened in 1841 with Van Buren, Harrison, and Tylor.

 Quotes:

-"I may be President of the United States, but my private life is nobody's damned buisness."
+"I may be President of the United States, but my private life is nobody's damned business." by Arthur.

 Sources: